 - 1. The vehicle is tested at a specified Council testing station.
 Following the failure of the vehicle, the vehicle proprietor should query with the testing station manager or supervisor, any failure item(s) that he disagrees with, who will then provide a second opinion. - 2.
 If still not satisfied, the vehicle proprietor must tell the testing station that he intends to appeal.
 The testing station will then ensure that the components in question are marked to prevent the possibility of replacement or tampering. - 3.
 The vehicle proprietor then contacts the Taxi Licensing Section to request an appeal inspection.
-The Taxi Licensing Station will make arrangements to book a test at another specified testing station of the proprietor's choice.
+The Taxi Licensing Section will make arrangements to book a test at another specified testing station of the proprietor's choice.
 The vehicle proprietor will meet the cost of this test. - 4.
 The vehicle is then subjected to testing by the second testing station.
 The decision of the second testing station will be binding on both the Council and the vehicle proprietor.
 Should the vehicle fail, and/or reveal any additional faults, the vehicle proprietor must rectify these, in addition to those identified in the first test.
-The vehicle proprietor will bear all the costs of any subsequent retests and work required. - N.B.
-There must be no communication between testing stations regarding any particular vehicle whilst it is subject to the appeal process.
-Evidence of such communication may lead to the testing station concerned being called before the Licensing Sub Committee to account for its actions.
+The vehicle proprietor will bear all the costs of any subsequent retests and work required.